ALawaetz/pyRAP/README.md

 pyRAP needs to know the name of the genome version and the size of the genome for the wig files analysed.
 This file is provided by the flag -c flag and the input is a txt file (see example in folder Chrom_size_files).

+The output of pyRAP is annotation files in GFF3 or GTF format.
+The annotation files can be found in the output folder/pipeline/Annotation_files